tuell/toptrumps/README.md

 **Cards list (2)**: List of cards and titles, in case user wants to select a card to play with.
 Example:
 ```
 var cardsList = [["austria", "Austria"], ["belgium", "Belgium"],
-	["bulgaria", "Bulgaria"], ["croatia", "Croatia"], ["cyprus", "Cyprus"],
+                 ["bulgaria", "Bulgaria"], ["croatia", "Croatia"], ["cyprus", "Cyprus"], ...];
-  ...];
 ```

 ## License
 This code is licensed under the standard GNU General Public License v3.0.
 You can freely use and adapt it, provided that you name the source and publish under the same license.
-This game was developped for the data team of the Hessischer Rundfunk in 2018.
+This game was developped for the [data team of Hessischer Rundfunk _(German)_](https://www.hessenschau.de/redaktion/hessenschaudehr-datenteam,hr-datenteam-102.html "Datenteam des Hessischen Rundfunks") in 2018.